-ISO 45001, the international standard that will replace BS OHSAS 18001, has now reached the Draft International Standard (DIS) stage.
+ISO 45001, the international standard that will replace BS OHSAS 18001, has now been approved for publication.
 The standard sets requirements for occupational health and safety management systems and is expected to be published in early 2018.
 In order to assist organizations that wish to be certified with the transition from BS OHSAS 18001 to ISO 45001, DQS will inform you of the latest developments on a regular basis.

 What changes can we expect between BS OHSAS 18001 and ISO 45001?